MSPImpact/AzureDays/D4:Intro_to_Data_Science_and_Machine_Learning/ReadMe.md

 - [Publishing ML Experiment with Azure ML Studio](https://docs.microsoft.com/en-us/learn/paths/publish-experiment-with-ml-studio/).
 - [Predicting flight delays with Python](https://docs.microsoft.com/en-gb/learn/modules/predict-flight-delays-with-python/).
 <br />
-_Managed by Himanshu & Ambika.
+_Managed by Himanshu & Ambika_. <br />
-Wait for some more resources.
+_Wait for some more resources.
 We will be back with more cool things!_ 😍 Keep learning & keep sharing! :)